drush-ops/drush/CONTRIBUTING.md

 Drush is built by people like you!
 Please [join us](https://github.com/drush-ops/drush).

 ## Git and Pull requests
 * Contributions are submitted, reviewed, and accepted using GitHub pull requests.
-[Read this article](https://help.github.com/articles/using-pull-requests) for some details.
-We use the _Fork and Pull_ model, as described there.
 * The latest changes are in the `master` branch.
 PR's should initially target this branch.
 * Try to make clean commits that are easily readable (including descriptive commit messages!)
 * Test before you push.
 Get familiar with Unish, our test suite.
 See the test-specific [README.md](tests/README.md).
 Optionally run tests in the provided Docker containers.